-New Mexico, also known as the land of enchantment, is a robust state located in the southwest and is home to many industries that run the risk of encountering asbestos.
-Different states have specific regulations on how the mineral may be used and therefore have different levels of risk.
-New Mexico has several job sites where asbestos was used in construction, as well as several environmental sites where there are asbestos deposits.
+New Mexico, also known as the Land of Enchantment, is a robust state located in the Southwest and is home to many industries that run the risk of encountering asbestos.
+Different states have specific regulations governing the use of the mineral, resulting in varying levels of risk.
+New Mexico has several job sites where asbestos was used in construction, as well as numerous environmental sites with asbestos deposits.

 For New Mexicans, it is important to be aware of the potential risks associated with asbestos exposure and its impact on health.
 Whether you have encountered asbestos in the past on a local job site or recently received a mesothelioma diagnosis, understanding the dangers, seeking proper medical care, and knowing legal rights can make a significant difference in your mesothelioma journey.